-The Company has incurred losses and negative operating cash flows since inception and had an accumulated deficit of \$22.5 million and working capital of \$43.3 million at December 31, 2018.
+The Company has incurred losses and negative operating cash flows since Inception and had an accumulated deficit of \$22.5 million and \$40.0 million and working capital of \$43.4 million and \$178.2 million at December 31, 2018 and June 30, 2019 (unaudited), respectively.
 The Company is subject to those risks associated with any biopharmaceutical company that has substantial expenditures for development.
 There can be no assurance that the Company's development projects will be successful, that products developed will obtain necessary regulatory approval, or that any approved product will be commercially viable.
 In addition, the Company operates in an environment of rapid technological change and is largely dependent on the services of its employees, advisors, and consultants.

-Management estimates that its cash and cash equivalents of \$45.6 million as of December 31, 2018, along with the gross proceeds of \$39.4 million (less issuance costs that totaled \$32,694) from the issuance of Series A convertible preferred units in March 2019, plus the gross proceeds of \$125.0 million (less issuance costs that totaled \$413,169) from the issuance of Series B convertible preferred stock of SpringWorks Therapeutics, Inc., the successor and parent of the Company as a result of a corporate reorganization ("Series B Convertible Preferred") in March 2019 (see Note 6), will enable it to meet operational expenses through at least twelve months after the date that the financial statements were available to be issued.
+The Company had cash and cash equivalents of \$45.6 million and \$185.3 million as of December 31, 2018, and June 30, 2019, (unaudited), respectively.
+This increase in the cash balance of approximately \$139.7 million was due to the net proceeds of \$39.4 million from the issuance of Series A convertible preferred units in March 2019, plus the net proceeds of \$124.6 million from the issuance of Series B convertible preferred stock in March 2019 (see Note 6), net of loss from operation for the six month period ended June 30, 2019.
+Management estimates that its cash and cash equivalents will enable it to meet operational expenses through at least twelve months after the date that the financial statements were available to be issued.